Miss Universe Philippines 2025

-Miss Universe Philippines 2025 was the sixth edition of the Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Pasay, on May 2, 2025.
+Miss Universe Philippines 2025 was the sixth Miss Universe Philippines pageant, held at the SM Mall of Asia Arena in Pasay, on May 2, 2025.
 It was the first pageant held under the national directorship of Ariella Arida.

-Outgoing titleholder Chelsea Manalo of Bulacan crowned Ahtisa Manalo of Quezon at the end of the event.
-She will represent the Philippines at the Miss Universe 2025 pageant, to be held on November 21, 2025, in Thailand.
+Ahtisa Manalo of Quezon won the competition, succeeding Chelsea Manalo of Bulacan.
+She represented the Philippines at the Miss Universe 2025, where she placed as the third runner-up.
+Selected candidates from this batch also received titles from the pageant's sister organization, The Miss Philippines.

 The contest was broadcast on the YouTube channel of Empire Philippines and was presented by Xian Lim, Gabbi Garcia, Erika Kristensen-Lee, and Tim Yap.
 James Reid and Marlo Mortel performed in the event.

 Background

 On February 15, 2025, Ariella Arida, Miss Universe Philippines 2013, was designated as the national director of the pageant after the incumbent director, Shamcey Supsup-Lee, launched a bid for councilor in the 2025 Pasig local elections.
 The pageant announced that Arida's role as national director will emphasize the training and development of its competitors.